samaila-bashir/redux-cli-kit/README.md

 ## Setting Up the Redux Provider

-Once you have initialized state-engine-cli-kit and your Redux store is configured, you'll need to update your main entry point (`index.tsx` for Create React App or `main.tsx` for Vite) with the following configuration:
+Once you have initialized StateEngine CLI Kit and your Redux store is configured, you'll need to update your main entry point (`index.tsx` for Create React App or `main.tsx` for Vite) with the following configuration:

 ```tsx
 import { Provider } from 'react-redux';